chrisgrieser/finder-vim-mode/README.md

     ```

 2. Activate the plugin: `Import` → `Enable`
 3. *Karabiner users:* If you already use Karabiner and have another modification affecting the `Capslock` key, the other modification must come *below* the __Finder Vim Mode__ in the list of modifications.
-(Karabiner prioritizes modifications further on top of the list.)
+(Karabiner prioritizes modifications further on top of the list.) <!-- LTeX: enabled=false -->
-4. *Alfred and Raycast users:* [Some additional setup may be needed.](#alfred-and-raycast-users)
+4. *Alfred users:* <!-- LTeX: enabled=true -->In [the Appearance Options](https://www.alfredapp.com/help/appearance/#options), you need to set the `Focusing` behavior to `Compatibility Mode` for Karabiner to detect Alfred being active.
 5. Open Finder, go the settings, create a tag named `vim-mark`, and move it to the *first* position in the list of tags.
-(This plugin basically re-purposes Finder's tag system to be used (local) marks.)
+(This plugin basically re-purposes Finder's tag system to be used as (local) marks.)

 <img src="https://github.com/chrisgrieser/finder-vim-mode/assets/73286100/7992b292-fda8-4359-9c75-a7545d214c7c" alt="macOS finder settings for tags" width=40%>